-I have received several awards, including a Fulbright Grant to Greece in 2002-2003, a Rome Prize in 2003-2004, the inaugural Arthur Ross Advanced Research Fellowship from the Institute for Classical Architecture and Classical America in 2008, and a Tytus Summer Residency Fellowship from the Burnam Classics Library at the University of Cincinnati in 2010.
-In 2016, I was Benjamin Meaker Visiting Professor at the University of Bristol (UK).
+He has received multiple awards and fellowships, including a Fulbright Grant to Greece in 2002-2003, a Rome Prize in 2003-2004, the inaugural Arthur Ross Advanced Research Fellowship from the Institute for Classical Architecture and Classical America in 2008, and a Tytus Summer Residency Fellowship from the Burnam Classics Library at the University of Cincinnati in 2010.
+In 2016, Walsh was Benjamin Meaker Distinguished Visiting Professor at the University of Bristol (UK).
 Since 2023, he has been Ad Astra Fellow in Space Habitats and Space Anthropology in the Space Engineering Research Center at the University of Southern California.
 Within Chapman, he has received multiple awards for his scholarly work as well as his collaborations with student researchers.